toptensoftware/codeonly/readme.md

 Templates are declared as a static member of the component class.
 This is because templates are compiled at runtime to JavaScript and would be inefficient to re-compile for each component instance.
-The template is compiled the first time an instance of a Component is constructed and re-used for all subsequent instances.
+The template is compiled the first time an instance of a component is constructed and re-used for all subsequent instances.

 Declare HTML elements in the template as objects.